Walter Payton's Success and Achievements in Timeline

 1996: Elected to College Football Hall of Fame

-In 1996, Walter Payton was elected to the College Football Hall of Fame, recognizing his achievements in college football.
+In 1996, Walter Payton was elected to the College Football Hall of Fame, celebrating his outstanding college career.

-The asteroid 85386 Payton was discovered by the Air Force Maui Optical and Supercomputing observatory in 1996 and later named in Walter Payton's memory.
+In 1996, the asteroid 85386 Payton was discovered by the Air Force Maui Optical and Supercomputing observatory.
+This asteroid was later named in Walter Payton's memory.

 1999: Award from National Trust for Historic Preservation